 When Is Heatstroke an Emergency for Your Pet?

 Heatstroke is a devastating emergency and a horrible thing for a pet (and the people who love them) to suffer.

 How do you know when your pet is tired or has “overdone” it versus a true emergency that requires a trip to the ER?
 Anytime your dog or cat is out in the heat and is panting without any breaks of closed-mouth breathing, you should be on high alert.
-Basic treatment for heatstroke involves removing your pet from the heat, offering water, and shade.
-If the panting does not stop, or they will not get up, or have dark red mucous membranes (like their gums) they need to be seen immediately by a veterinarian.
+Basic treatment for heatstroke involves removing your pet from the heat and offering water and shade.
+If the panting does not stop, or they will not get up or have dark red mucous membranes (like their gums), they need to be seen immediately by a veterinarian.

 Is Your Dog or Cat at Risk of Heatstroke?